commercialhaskell/stack/doc/yaml_configuration.md

 Default: `match-minor`

-Specifies how the compiler version in the resolver is matched against concrete versions.
+Specifies how the compiler version in the snapshot is matched against concrete versions.
 Valid values:

 * `match-minor`: make sure that the first three components match, but allow patch-level differences.
 For example< 7.8.4.1 and 7.8.4.2 would both match 7.8.4.
 This is useful to allow for custom patch levels of a compiler.
 * `match-exact`: the entire version number must match precisely
-* `newer-minor`: the third component can be increased, e.g. if your resolver is `ghc-7.10.1`, then 7.10.2 will also be allowed.
+* `newer-minor`: the third component can be increased, e.g. if your snapshot is `ghc-7.10.1`, then 7.10.2 will also be allowed.
 This was the default up through Stack 0.1.3